-For students who meet the school's requirements for admission, and yet are found through additional testing to require assistance beyond the regular classroom instruction in any academic area, his or her parents will be asked to meet with the Teacher, the Education Services Specialist, and Principal to determine an individual plan for the child's education.
+For students who meet the school's requirements for admission, and yet are found through additional testing to require assistance beyond the regular classroom instruction in any academic area, his or her parents will be asked to meet with the teacher, members of the Education Services Team, and principal to determine an individual plan for the child's education.
 Plymouth Christian Academy offers support for students who have a current IEP or Nonpublic Service Plan.
 Consultants are on staff to provide multi-tiered systems of support (MTSS) services.
 Once a child is enrolled, we will do whatever is possible to help the student be successful in school.